A Wealth of Information and Service - Contact a Loan Officer (800) 718-8906

 Veterans Administration (VA).

-Fundamentally, Non-Qualified Mortgage (Non-QM) lenders and loan programs operate under a different set of rules and guidelines than traditional mortgages.
-Unlike conventional loans tied to government regulation and mortgage-backed securities (MBS) standards, the Non-QM lending space is driven by the private market.
+Non-Qualified Mortgages, on the other hand, operate under a different set of rules.
+Instead of following government regulations and mortgage-backed securities (MBS) standards, Non-QM loans are driven by the private market.

 Non-QM Mortgage Lending